Portal:Aeon/Troubleshooting

 Always prompted for Recovery Key on boot

-Once the reason for the measurements changing is understood, you may update your systems measurements
+Once the reason for the measurements being mismatched is understood, you may remeasure boot integrity.

-If sdbootutil update-predictions does not work, more information can be gathered by adding -v or -vv to the command. eg
+If sdbootutil update-predictions or sdbootutil --ask-pin update-predictions commands don't work, more information can be gathered by adding -v or -vv to the commands.

 "Provided PIN Incorrect or TPM2 locked after too many retries"

-It is rare, but possible (especially after UEFI Firmware updates) to lock the TPM by not supplying the correct Recovery Key when updating predictions.
-The exact behaviour and duration of this lock depends on your hardware and cannot be bypassed by Aeon.
+It's possible to lock the TPM by supplying the incorrect recovery key when remeasuring boot integrity.
+The exact behavior and duration of this lock depends on your hardware and cannot be bypassed by Aeon.

-In this case you will need to either wait or reset the TPM in your systems UEFI/BIOS configuration, and then update new predictions with
+In this case you will need to either wait or reset the TPM in your systems UEFI/BIOS.

 Rollback